Android 17: Everything We Know About Google's Latest OS Update

 Android 17 New Blur Effects screenshots side by side

-Android 17 will bring improved blur effects.
-Early Android 16 QPR3 betas suggested a heavier, more frosted glass aesthetic in the notification shade, volume panel and power menu.
-This will help separate the foreground and the background content effectively, making the UI feel a bit more immersive.
+Android 17 brings improved blur effects with a heavier, more frosted glass aesthetic in the notification shade, volume panel and power menu.
+This helps separate the foreground and the background content effectively, making the UI feel a bit more immersive.

 Separate Wi-Fi and Mobile Data Toggles